Smoked Steak

 This post may contain affiliate links.
 Please read our disclosure policy.

 Learn how to smoke a steak so it’s juicy, tender and full of flavor!
-This easy moutwatering Smoked Steak recipe has a simple dry rub, short prep time and is smoked to perfection.
+This easy mouthwatering Smoked Steak recipe has a simple dry rub, short prep time and is smoked to perfection.
 Make this for an easy dinner or party!

 Looking for a new and creative way to cook your steak?
 Using the smoker has become one our favorite ways to prepare steak at home.
 The slow method of cooking locks in the juices and produces the most tender and flavorful steak.
-Truly one of the easiest ways to create the perfect cut of steak.
+This incredibly easy recipe is perfect for both beginners and experts smokers.
+All you need is two ingredients and your favorite smoker, and then you’ll have a five star meal on your hands.
+Smoked meat is truly in a league of its own!

-Why You’ll Love Smoked Steak
+Why You’ll Love This Recipe

 - It only takes 5 minutes to prep this easy smoked steak.
-Then let the smoker do the hard work for you!
+Then let the smoker do the hard work for you.

 - This is a great way to prepare more than one steak at a time.
-Smoked steak is a fabulous dish to serve to guests!
+Smoked steak is a fabulous dish to serve to guests.

 - Smoking steak is a great way to ensure good flavor and perfect doneness.
-Just follow our steps and the perfect steak is on its way!

 Ingredients for Smoked Steak

-- Beef seasoning – Grab our beef seasoning at Gimme Some Grilling, or make your own seasoning with staples like brown sugar, salt, black pepper, garlic powder, smoked paprika, onion powder and chili powder.
+- Beef seasoning – Grab our beef seasoning at Gimme Some Grilling, or make your own seasoning with staples like brown sugar, salt, ground black pepper, garlic powder, smoked paprika, onion powder and chili powder.
 You can use your favorite beef seasoning from the grocery store too.

 How to Smoke a Steak